mrashidcit/ClipNotes/README.md

 <a href="https://www.patreon.com/saikksub"><img height="50px" width="auto" alt= "become a patreon" src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png"></a>

 ## What is briefnote?
 **brief-note** is a *Cross-platform desktop application* to create and manage notes from the system clipboard.
-User can create notes by simply copy-paste a **TEXT**, **IMAGE**, **SCREENSHOT** from file system, editors and browsers.
+User can create notes by simply copying & pasting any **TEXT**, **IMAGE**, **SCREENSHOT** from the file system, browser and editor.

 ## Why?
 When you are doing some work by surfing through Internet, you find so much information.
-At some point you want to start taking notes.
-You can open a regular word processor or an editor to start copy-paste things.
+At some point, you want to start taking notes.
+Usually, you open a regular word processor or an editor to start copy-paste things.

 This is one way of collecing notes.
-But, NOT  faster or efficient way to .
+But, NOT faster or efficient way to do.
 You need some application which can quickly hold the information that you find and revise them later for offical documentation.

-So, **brifnote** is a simple tool which can store random information that you find in Internet and allow you to assign TAGS for them.
+So, **brifnote** is a simple tool which can store random information that you find in the internet and assign tags to them for future quick reference.

 ## Development Instructions
 This project is created using [electron-vue](https://github.com/SimulatedGREG/electron-vue) template.
 Apart from this template and application dependencies, you need to have following setup to start developing/debugging *briefnote* application.